lukemiller01/rocketstart-web/README.md

 - [Postmark](https://postmarkapp.com/) is used for transactional authentication emails.

 ## Notes

+#### Why does this project use Redux/Thunk if the client doesn't need a store?

+At the time of architecting the app, another feature was in the roadmap that would have used the store.
+The feature was not developed.
+I decided to keep the traditional actions/reducers/containers/components structure on the client and the controllers/models/routes structure on the server.

 #### Why did I choose not to use a rendering framework?